SimVascular/svZeroDSolver/docs/cpp/pages/developer_guide.md

 indicates on merge requests when the code doesnt't yet meet all style requirements.

+On Sherlock at Stanford, clang-format is included in the `llvm` module.

 ## Documentation

 We use [Doxygen](https://doxygen.nl) to automatically build an html documentation